 The concentrate on ranking websites was on being found for BIG key words.
 A’Plumber’ in Bristol would need to rank for that hunt, so that was the focus.

-At the exact same time Google introduced”no trace links” allowing sites to provide relevant links to other websites and data without penalising both party.
+At the exact same time, Google introduced”no trace links” allowing sites to provide relevant links to other websites and data without penalizing both party.
 It was the beginning of”safe linking”.
 Quality and appropriate content for social media as alphabetix have been now the key to ranking in search engines.

 A report from the’Office For National Statistics’ in 2014 stated: